 Call this the BC Ale Micro-Trail.
 Where else can you visit five breweries on a three-block stretch of the same street?
 According to Google Maps, it will only take you five minutes to stroll Brewers Row from end to end—but of course, you’ll want to stop at each of the breweries along the way.

 Walking west to east, the starting point is Moody Ales, the second brewery to open here back in 2014.
 As its name implies, this brewery focuses on ales of all types.
 The welcoming tasting room and patio area out front will keep you more than satisfied until you feel the need to stretch your legs.

-Next up is the Parkside Brewery, the newest of the bunch, with a spacious tasting room and patio out front.
-Brewer Vern Lambourne left his longtime position at Granville Island Brewing to open this brewery in the city where he lives with his family.
+Next up is the Parkside Brewery with a spacious tasting room and patio out front.
+Respected brewer Vern Lambourne left his longtime position at Granville Island Brewing to open this brewery in the city where he lives with his family.

 Yellow Dog Brewing is the “leader of the pack” as the original brewery to open here.
 It opened a big, new tasting room early in 2017, and also has an outdoor picnic area behind the brewery.

 One door down is Twin Sails Brewing, so named because its owners are twin brothers Cody and Clay Allmin.
 This brewery originally set itself apart with a focus on German styles, including lagers, pilsners and hefeweizens, but more recently it has been producing cutting-edge Hazy IPAs and other unique beers, too.

 Great coffee and morning pastries.
 Grab a Divano Breakfast Panini or a breakfast wrap and head over to the park to walk along Shoreline Trail.